petersjanjaap/project/PROCESS.md

 - added tooltips to all elements
 - asked for feedback on layout
 - made plan to finalise style tomorrow and add a line chart in the weekend to display export and import for UK with selected country

+#day 14
+- Hackathon

+#day 15
+- updated all visualizations with titles axes etc.
+- finalised interactivity for bar chart and map
+- built new legend for map
+- added a line chart to display export and import with partner country over time (finished) --> now that all visualizations have been finished I can focus on the layout.
+This will include replacing of all elements, adding info on the sources and what kind of data is visualized.
+I also want to built more of a story around Brexit and news events related to trade.